 Monitor driver files typically exist of at least 3 files, a file with file extension .INF, a file with file extension .CAT, and a file with file extension .ICM.

-The INF file is used by Windows for the driver installation and contains driver installation information.
+The INF file is used by Windows for the driver installation.
+It contains driver installation information and a list of devices supported by the driver.
 The CAT file is a catalog file that contains, as Microsoft calls it, thumbprints for all files in the driver collection.
 The ICM file contains the color profile for the monitor that allows Windows to match colors with the display characteristics of the monitor to show realistic colors.

 Step 6 – Click the OK button to confirm the location of the monitor driver files.